Worst student housing problems revealed

 Here are the worst student accommodation issues:

-It's incredibly concerning that over one-third of students in the accommodation survey said their property had damp.
+It's incredibly concerning that nearly one-third of students in the accommodation survey said their property had damp.

 As well as this, 18% had to contend with rodents and pests.
 This is something we discuss in detail in episode one of our podcast, as one of the Save the Student team was unfortunate enough to share a flat with German cockroaches.